cse110-fa22-group34/cse110-fa22-group34/README.md

 - index.html : our main html page for the budget
 - team.html : the team html page

+Specs
-Specsadr : includes all our Architectural
+- adr : includes all our Architectural
 - brainstorm: includes the brainstorming activity we did using Miro
 - pitch: includes pitch presentation, wireframe, and diagram
 - retrospectives: retrospectives documents